 Stride: Kangaroo Bound

 Before you start, you need to plan the stages of your journey.
-Each stage represents a movement equivalent to one or more times the same stride.
+Each stage represents a movement equivalent to one or more of the same stride.
 At the end of all the stages, you must not cross the finish line by more than 1 metre.
 You must calculate the distance covered in each stage and the total distance covered after each stage.

 Example